esolutionsone/REST-API-Explorer-Example/README.md

     - updateState

 ## Text Input
 The text input component renders an input field to be used in a form.
-This is used in the REST API explorer component to capture path, display field, query, and all of the post fields in the PostFields component.
+This is used in the REST API explorer component to capture the path, display field, query, and all of the post fields in the PostFields component.
 It's comprised of an index.js and style.scss.
 To properly leverage this component, it should be nested within a `<form>` tag.

 Inputs: